 We can't tell you how much your budget should be for each ad set, but you can consider the goals you want to accomplish from your campaigns and use them to determine your budget.

-Decide when you want your ad to run on Instagram and for how long once it’s approved.
+After you consider all this, you’re going to have to decide when you want your ad to run on Instagram and for how long once it's approved.

 If you schedule the ad to run upon review approval, users will start seeing it as soon as it gets the approval.
 You can choose a start and end date or you can have it run until you choose to turn it off.

-Be aware that if you’re planning to run your ads during a holiday that costs will rise—Black Friday especially.
-Sometimes brands with lower budgets can’t compete during these times, so it helps to shift your timing and budget focus to launch right before the big holiday.
+Be aware that if you're planning to run your ads during a holiday that costs will (usually) rise—Black Friday especially.
+Sometimes brands with lower budgets can't compete during these times, so it helps to shift your timing and budget focus to launch right before the big holiday.

 If there's anything key to achieving success with your ad campaign, it's Instagram ad targeting.